atlisg/vegan-bot/pm.md

 * Implement Contact page
 * Refactor and show hint with less opacity or smaller font or something.
 * Use AND operator if multiple words, but OR if no results are found with AND
-* Implement stats viewer
+* Loading bar for autocomplete box
+* Make facebook shares look better

 ### In Progress

-* Fix Live Server
+* Implement stats query param

 ### Done